-This room, also known as the Little Victoria Room where Princess Victoria recuperated in 1835, there are very high ceilings with elegant, Georgian doors leading out on to the Regency balcony.
-A super king sized bed, harbour views and the last of the setting sun means this bedroom has a great deal to offer.
+This room, also known as the Little Victoria Room where Princess Victoria recuperated in 1835, has very high ceilings with elegant, Georgian doors leading out on to the Regency balcony.
+A super-king sized bed, harbour views and the last of the setting sun means this bedroom has a great deal to offer.

 Super-King Room with Sea View

 This describes three of our fourteen rooms that you will find on the second floor.
-Sensitively refurbished, the spacious rooms have double glazed sash windows, are fully carpeted and are elegantly and simply decorated.
+Sensitively refurbished, the spacious rooms have double-glazed sash windows, are fully carpeted and elegantly and simply decorated.
 With stunning sea views, these rooms perfectly capture the luxurious feel of Albion House.